xitcode100/xitcode100/README.md

 - 👋 Hi, I’m @xitcode100
 - 👀 I’m interested in coding and programming.
-- 🌱 I’m currently learning python
+- 🌱 I’m a Python Developer
 - 💞️ I’m looking to collaborate on github

 <!---